nafarinha/nuno_farinha_pda/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

   end

   # 'dif' is a typo.
 To define a method the correct keyword is 'def'.
-  # The two parameters must be seperated by a comma (card1, card2).
+  # The two parameters must be separated by a comma (card1, card2).
   # The method 'highest_card' should be a class method (self.highest_card).
   dif highest_card(card1 card2)
-  #By convention, the if statement should be indentented in relation to the previous line where the method is defined.
+  #By convention, the if statement should be indented in relation to the previous line where the method is defined.
   if card1.value > card2.value
     #Property 'name' does not exist in card object.
 It should be replaced with 'suit'.
     return card.name